A thrill and a delight to have you back with us here at the Limbaugh Institute for Advanced Conservative Studies.

 I just don't support his policies here.

-It's a recovery, this recession is gonna go deep.
+This recession is going to go deep.

-It's gonna be around a long time.
+It's going to be around a long time.

 They're out there lowering expectations as much as they can.

-But there was a a letter to the editor of some newspaper over the weekend that somebody sent me, and I read something like this, and it really saddens me for the country.
+But there was a letter to the editor of some newspaper over the weekend that somebody sent me, and I read something like this, and it really saddens me for the country.

-And this letter to the editor is entitled, It's Time for Rush Limbaugh to go.
+And this letter to the editor is entitled, It's Time for Rush Limbaugh to Go.

 And the guy who wrote the letter is J. Elmer Brunk.

-J. Elmer Brunk from LeClair somewhere.
+J. Elmer Brunk from Leclerc somewhere.

 On a recent program, Rush Limbaugh said, I hope he fails, referring to Obama.